Alen983/Alen983/README.md

 ### 👨‍💻 Techie stuff!?

 Moderately good or you could say I understand what is written as code before it gets executed.🤞
-Programming Languages(known or at least used):
+Stuff(known or at least used):
 - C
 - C++
 - Python
 - JAVA
-- Web Development:  HTML,CSS
+- Web Development:
+   -  HTML,CSS
    - I'm stil figuring out JS.
+- PHP
+- MySQL

 <!--
 **Alen983/Alen983** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.